outline

 Under the tag helper ProcessAsync method it is possible to use the ViewData and ViewBag properties contained in the HtmlHelper instance.

-Notice how the model as been passed explicitly and how the ViewData and its expando object facade the ViewBag are passed implicitly.
+Notice how the model has been passed explicitly and how the ViewData and its expando object facade the ViewBag are passed implicitly.
 The data is then accessed in the rendered razor partial template as in the following example:

 Creating a new ViewData dictionary instance